 Taking the time to emotionally distance yourself from someone can also help in situations like these.
 You don’t need to cut off contact completely (that might be hard to do in almost any situation), but protect your emotions.
 Pull back emotionally ever so slightly so that you don’t internalize what your partner says about you or your loved ones.
 Don’t let their opinions define you.

-Sometimes, relationships can become scary or even dangerous.
-It’s best to seek out professional advice to help you make educated next steps and help you decide how to move forward in your relationship.
-Talk to a therapist, or even call a helpline if you need to.
+Sometimes, these red flags in a relationship can become scary or even dangerous.
+In certain situations, sexual assault and all the different ways it shows up can be really hard to recognize – especially if you’ve been dating your partner for a long time.
+It’s best to seek out professional advice to help you with next steps and help you decide how to move forward in your relationship.
+Reach out to a therapist, or call one of the helplines below.

 Emergency Information and Resources